FGM-148 Javelin: Lightweight CLU

 The US Army developed a new CLU as an improvement over the Block I version.
-The new CLU is 70 percent smaller, 40 percent lighter, and has a 50 percent battery life increase.
-Features of the lightweight CLU are: a long-wave infrared (IR) thermographic camera; a high-definition display with improved resolution; integrated handgrips; a five megapixel color camera; a laser point that can be seen visibly or through IR; a far target locator using GPS, a laser rangefinder, a heading sensor, and modernized electronics.
-The LWCLU has also demonstrated the ability to fire a FIM-92 Stinger anti-aircraft missile, using its superior optics to identify and destroy small unmanned aerial vehicles (UAVs).
+The new CLU is 70% smaller, 40% lighter and has a 50% battery life increase.
+Features of the lightweight CLU are: a long-wave infrared (IR) thermographic camera; a high-definition display with improved resolution; integrated handgrips; a five-megapixel color camera; a laser point that can be seen visibly or through IR; a far target locator using GPS, a laser rangefinder, a heading sensor, and modernized electronics.
+The LW CLU has demonstrated the ability to fire a FIM-92 Stinger anti-aircraft missile, using its superior optics to identify and destroy small unmanned aerial vehicles (UAVs).
+Compared to the Block I Command Launch Unit (CLU), the Lightweight CLU will double target identification range and increase system engagement range from 2.5 kilometers (km) to 4 km.

-The Javelin Joint Venture received its first low-rate production contract for the LWCLU in June 2022.
+The Javelin Joint Venture received its first low-rate production contract for the LW CLU in June 2022.
 200 units will be delivered before full-rate production is expected to initiate in 2023, which will increase the production rate to 600 per year.
 First delivery is slated for 2025.

-Launch Tube Assembly
+Launch tube assembly

 Both the gunner and the ammunition bearer carry the Launch Tube Assembly, a disposable tube that houses the missile and protects the missile from harsh environments.
 The tube has built-in electronics and a locking hinge system that makes attachment and detachment of the missile to and from the Command Launch Unit a quick and simple process.